 Once liver failure occurs, it cannot be treated or reversed and the only acceptable way to remedy such permanent damage is for the patient to receive an organ transplant.
 If liver damage is detected prior to complete liver failure, patients have a much stronger prognosis and can often be treated.
 Patients currently on Accutane should have frequent blood work processed to check for increased liver enzyme levels.
 Patients that have taken Accutane in the past should also have a comprehensive metabolic panel completed to rule out any possible liver damage.

-Multiple lawsuits have already been filed against Roche Pharmaceuticals, who are the creators and manufacturers of Accutane.
-Because the serious side effects and detriments are not limited to liver failure, patients need to be aware that the medication can also cause other illnesses and conditions such as Crohn's disease, colitis, severe depression, suicide, and others.
+Multiple lawsuits have already been filed by Wrongful death lawyer in Newport Beach against Roche Pharmaceuticals, who are the creators and manufacturers of Accutane.
+Because the serious side effects and detriments are not limited to liver failure, patients need to be aware that the medication can also cause other illnesses and conditions such as Crohn’s disease, colitis, severe depression, suicide, and others.